-Deciding to grow your natural hair can be an exciting, but daunting experience.
+Deciding to transition to natural hair can be an exciting, but daunting experience.
 On one hand, you’re eager to see your natural curls growing in.
 It’s a joy to most ladies to see their true crowning glory finally.

 On the other hand, maintaining dual textures over an extended period can be difficult.
-In fact, this beginning transition may be one of the most challenging times of your entire hair journey.
+In fact, this beginning transition may be one of the most challenging times of your entire hair journey, no matter if you have 4c hair, 4b hair, 4a hair or any other curly hair type.

 It takes a while to settle into a good routine that your hair likes and to adopt one that doesn’t cause an excessive amount of labor.
 Learning all about both the older relaxed hair and your new natural curls will help you understand how to take care of your hair better.